 “You said it, little girl,” Rask said with a wry grin.

 “Give it up, my friend,” Thorn frowned.
 “Find another reason to praise your goods.
-And Gleda, it’s about time you forgot such childish stories.
+And Gleda, it’s about time for you to forget such childish stories.
 Rask, you would do better showing me which silver goods you have.”

 “I have many,” Rask answered.
 For some reason, he was no longer smiling.
 “I actually have a strix as well.
 It’s a special type.
 Here, have a look.”

 The merchant removed a box from one of the cupboards and took out a canvas pouch.
 He laid a strip of green velvet on the counter and tipped out a shiny white metal pendant from the pouch.
 It base was shaped in the form of a star, the many rays of which grasped the black stone like paws.
-It somehow resembled the stone in Thorn’s pendant, except that it was uncut, twice as large, and in the form of a frozen drop.
-Thorn touched the oiled leather thong and the pendant trembled.
-To Gleda it resembled a silver desert centipede about to drop its prey and run away.
+It somehow resembled the stone in Thorn’s pendant, except that it was uncut and twice the size, in the form of a frozen drop.
+Thorn touched the oiled leather thong and the pendant shivered.
+To Gleda it looked as though a silver desert centipede about to drop its prey and run away.

 “Such an evil-looking jewel…” she whispered, fascinated.